JustinDPerkins/Aspera-TM/content/30_Transfer_Validate/04_cloud_watch.md

 ----

-Now that your know how to verify Cloud One - File Storage Security logs and events in AWS CloudWatch you can create your own automations based on CloudWatch data :rocket:
+Now that you know how to verify File Storage Security logs and events in AWS CloudWatch you can create your own automations based on CloudWatch data :rocket: